 Finally on this list for rainy day items for Disneyland is a poncho jacket.
 I call it a poncho jacket because it is made from the same material as a poncho, however, it has sleeves and buttons up the front making it look like a jacket.

-During our last trip at Disneyland, I saw a few people wearing this waterproof jacket option.
+During our last trip to Disneyland, I saw a few people wearing this waterproof jacket option.
 I wished I had known about this item ahead of time as well.
 Personally, I would prefer this option to an actual poncho because it has sleeves and buttons up.
 (I am claustrophobic and I prefer not to pull things over my head.)

 Check out some of the options below.
-I will say, make sure they will fit you or family members before purchasing this option.
+I will say, make sure they will fit you or your family members before purchasing this option.
 They do not look as forgiving as a poncho would be.

 I hope that this post on the Top 10 Rainy Day Items for Disneyland is helpful to you.
 Being at Disneyland during a rainstorm can be frustrating and disappointing.
 However, with the right tools and frame of mind, you can still have an enjoyable time at the Disneyland Resort!